sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

 ### Defining Problems as Code

 ```
-using SCClassicalPlanning; // for Goal, Effect, Action, Domain, Problem, State
+using SCClassicalPlanning; // for Goal, Effect, Action, Problem, IState, HashSetState
 using SCFirstOrderLogic; // for Constant, Term, Predicate, VariableDeclaration, EqualitySymbol
 using static SCFirstOrderLogic.SentenceCreation.OperableSentenceFactory; // for OperablePredicate
 using Action = SCClassicalPlanning.Action; // an unfortunate clash with System.Action.
 I'd rather not rename it..

-// First, we need to create everything that our domain definition will refer to.

-// Our domain refers to a single constant - the table on which our blocks are placed:
-Constant Table = new(nameof(Table));

 // Our domain defines four predicates (essentially, facts about zero or more elements of the domain that,
 // in any given state, are either true or not).
 As mentioned in the user guide for SCFirstOrderLogic, creating